sarinanemati/healthcare-dashboard/README.md

   - **Grouped Bar Charts:** Test result distribution segmented by age groups and gender.
   - **Horizontal Bar Chart:** Top 15 hospitals by average length of stay.
   - **Bar Chart:** Comparative billing analysis across insurance providers.
-- **On-the-fly PDF Report Generation:** Creates and downloads an on-demand PDF report containing key metrics and a preview of the filtered dataset using the `ReportLab` library (rendered directly in memory for speed and efficiency).
+- **On-the-fly PDF Report Generation:** Creates and downloads an on-demand PDF report containing key metrics and a preview of the filtered dataset using the **ReportLab** library.
 - **Interactive Data Table:** A searchable preview of the top 50 rows of the filtered dataset.

 ##  Installation & Setup